 When it comes to playing at casinos online, there are a few things that can persuade or dissuade you from signing up.
-One of those is whether or not the casino wagering requirements on their welcome bonus and future bonuses are reasonable and achievable.
+One of those is whether or not the online casino wagering requirements on their welcome bonus and future bonuses are reasonable and achievable.

 So lets define what casino wagering is: